tonysm/jekyll.tonysm.com/_posts/2020-12-19-cloud-native-buildpacks-docker-images-without-dockerfile.markdown

 ENTRYPOINT ["start-container"]
 ```

 This example was taken from [Laravel Sail](https://github.com/laravel/sail).
-It installs a bunch of dependencies this application needs to run, some instructions to the image users (us), such as the exposing port, and some instructions for the container runtime, such as the *entrypoint* that will receive commands for this container.
+It installs a bunch of dependencies the application needs to run, some instructions to the image users (us), such as the exposing port, and some instructions for the container runtime, such as the *entrypoint* that will receive commands for this container.

 That's the common way.
-But there is another way.
-What if I told you you don't need to write a single line of a Dockerfile to create a Docker Image for your application?
-Enters Cloud Native buildpacks.
+There is another way, though.
+What if I told you we don't need to write a single line of a Dockerfile to create a Docker Image?
+Enters [Cloud Native Buildpacks](https://buildpacks.io/).

 ## Cloud Native Buildpacks

 You might have used Heroku already (or at least heard of it).
 Heroku is a platform where you can deploy your applications to.
-It unit of work are called "dynos", and you can deploy to Heroku using a regular `git push` command.
+Its unit of work are called "Dynos", and you can deploy to Heroku using a regular `git push` command.
 Turns out Heroku uses the container model.
 When you do a `git push` they will essentially package up your application source in a container for you.
 The key-point is that you don't even need to know that.
 Well, most of the time.

 They are able to do that using buildpacks.
-Buildpacks detect which engines your application use and are able to "guess" how to run your application.
+Buildpacks detect which engines your application use and is able to "guess" how to run your application.
 Let's create a Docker Image without a *Dockerfile*.
-You need to install the `pack` CLI tool.
+You need to install the [`pack` CLI tool](https://buildpacks.io/docs/tools/pack/).
 Follow their instructions to get it installed on your machine.
-You'll also need Docker installed.
+You'll also need [Docker](https://docs.docker.com/get-docker/), of course.

 Now, let's create a Laravel application and try using Heroku's builder: